 I believe that New Year Resolutions and all that “new year, new me” is bullshit, because if you really want to make a positive change in your life, you don’t need the 1st of January as an excuse.
-But I am aware that new things – as a new year – bring enthusiasm, freshness, hope and other positive feelings, so I think it is good to take advantage of this feelings and do something better.
+But I am aware that new things – as a new year – bring enthusiasm, freshness, hope and other positive feelings, so I think it is good to take advantage of this feeling and do something better.
 But New Year Resolutions stick for just a couple of weeks.
 Here are some simple tricks to help you stick to a New Year resolution.

 1. Picture yourself sticking to the resolution